-Essaouira is a laid-back, breezy town with a wide beach, a picturesque fishing harbour, a vibrant blue&white painted Medina, and rich history.
+Essaouira is a laid-back, breezy town with a wide beach, a picturesque fishing harbour, a vibrant blue and white painted Medina, and rich history.
 Seagulls and cats are the kings of Essaouira.
 You will meet them on every corner, hunting for a fish, stealing your breakfast and guarding the peace of the magical town.

 Locals say that Essaouira is full of good spirits, and I believe them.
 Somehow, time stops at this place; you forget the daily routine and immerse yourself in the laid-back environment.
 In Essaouira, I love waking up early and, at a slow pace, exploring the empty town.
 Even at 10 am, the streets are empty.
 Locals are lazily rising to get ready for the day.
 Despite being popular among foreigners and local tourists, Essaouira’s spirit remains unaffected by time and modernization.